-There are three Office 365 native options of SharePoint data restore: retention policy, recovery from Litigation Hold, and recovery using the Files Restore feature.
+There are three Office 365 native options of SharePoint data restore: applying a retention policy, recovery from Litigation Hold, and recovery using the Files Restore feature.

 Another option, Litigation Hold, has configurable retention.
 You can even choose to hold your data for years.
 Usually, you place your data on hold to meet the compliance of legal requirements.
 Here you can read more about Office 365 retention policy and litigation hold.

 The Files Restore is a feature, introduced by Microsoft in April 2019 for SharePoint.
 This option gives a possibility to recover deleted SharePoint libraries.
 Contrary to other Office 365 tools, the Files Restore has a point-in-time restore feature.
 This means you can choose to restore any version, created during the last 30 days.